RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/index.md

 + Add a new variable valled `coins` {.blockdata} to your project.

-+ Add a new 'coin' sprite to your project.
++ Right-click on the 'coin' sprite and choose 'show'.

 ![screenshot](images/world-coins.png)